zeng-yichen/linkwatch/README.md

 | MAX_CONCURRENCY | The max number of concurrent URL checks. | 8 |
 | HTTP_TIMEOUT | The timeout for each individual HTTP check. | 5s |
 | SHUTDOWN_GRACE | The grace period for shutdown. | 10s |

+**Note**: When running in Docker, the database file is stored in `/app/data` inside the container.
+Use volume mounting to persist data between container restarts.

 ## API Usage